A Novel real-time arrhythmia detection model using YOLOv8: Discussion

 \subsection{Real-time detection}

-We can implement real-time arrhythmia detection with our model using commercial devices such as the Sparkfun AD8232.
-The AD8232 is a cardiograph hardware for biopotential measurement applications in noisy environments.
-Research from Prasad and Kavanashree \cite{ad8232_ecg} successfully implemented the AD8232 with IoT capabilities to monitor the ECG of patients remotely and extended their study to include 12-lead ECG acquisition.
-Figure \ref{real time example} shows a sampled signal captured in real-time from the AD8232 through a NodeMCU module as the cost-effective Internet of Things (IoT) firmware.
+We implemented real-time arrhythmia detection with our trained model using the Sparkfun AD8232.
+The AD8232 is a commercial cardiograph hardware for biopotential measurement applications in noisy environments.
+Research from Prasad and Kavanashree \cite{ad8232_ecg} successfully implemented the AD8232 with Internet of Things (IoT) capabilities to monitor the ECG of patients remotely and extended their study to include 12-lead ECG acquisition.
+We plot the unfiltered serial data from the AD8232 onto a white canvas of 640 by 640 pixels to demonstrate real-time deployability.
+We fed the updating canvas without digital filters into the trained YOLOv8n model.
+Figure \ref{real time example} shows a sampled signal captured from the AD8232 through a NodeMCU module as the cost-effective IoT firmware.
+Here, we used 640 by 640 pixels to reduce preprocessing time.